leoliveirasc/MultiEnvGS-Demo/README.md

 ### fold
 - `fold(fold.n, n)`

-- `fold.n` fold.n: number of desired partitions (folds) for cross-validation.
+- `fold.n`: fold.n: number of desired partitions (folds) for cross-validation.
 Should be ≥ 2.
-- `n` total number of observations to be split into folds.
+- `n`: total number of observations to be split into folds.

 # Helper function that returns a list of indices for cross-validation splits.
 # Each list element contains the indices of observations assigned to one fold.